DanielaGordas/ppl-plan/README.md

 ## Available Scripts

-In the project directory, you can start by:
+In the project main directory, you can start by:

 ## Backend app: